nicobelen/holbertonschool-AirBnB_clone/README.md

 It is executed with the following command `./console.py`

+You can also type `python3 ./console.py` if you want to skip the permission part

 These are the commands that are used in our console and what they are for:

 - **Create**: Create a new instance of BaseModel.